 - Electric heat pump which achieves the highest efficiency tier established by the Consortium for Energy Efficiency: $300

 - Central air conditioner which achieves the highest efficiency tier established by the Consortium for Energy Efficiency: $300

 - Natural gas, propane, or oil water heater which has either an energy factor of at least 0.82 or a thermal efficiency of at least 90 percent: $300

 The Energy Policy Act of 2005 established the tax credit for energy improvements to existing homes.
 The credit was originally limited to purchases made in 2006 and 2007, with an aggregate cap of $500 for all qualifying purchases made in these two years combined.
 There were also separate individual caps for the different equipment types.
 The Energy Improvement and Extension Act of 2008 (H.R.
 1424: Div.
 B, Sec.
 302) of 2008 reinstated the credit for 2009 purchases and made other minor adjustments.
 The American Recovery and Reinvestment Act of 2009 further extended the credit to include improvements made in 2010 and replaced the $500 aggregate cap with a $1,500 aggregate cap for improvements made in 2009 and 2010.
-This credit was again renewed in 2010 for improvements made in 2011, but the credit was reduced to its original form and original cap of $500.
+This credit has since been renewed several times, but the credit was reduced to its original form and original cap of $500.

 Geothermal heat pumps were originally eligible for this credit, with a $300 cap.
 However, geothermal heat pumps are now eligible for the residential renewable energy tax credit, with no cap.